uzwal01/gritfeat-assignments/6_JS_Assignment_3/README.md

 greetFunction();
 ```

-Now you're calling greetFunction() on its own — not through person.
+Now we're calling greetFunction() on its own — not through person.
 So JavaScript doesn’t know what this should point to.

 - In strict mode, this becomes undefined.